cncf/devstats.archive/README.md

 Please see [metrics](https://github.com/cncf/devstats/blob/master/METRICS.md) to see how to add new metrics.

+# Adding new projects

+To add new project follow [adding new project](https://github.com/cncf/devstats/blob/master/ADDING_NEW_PROJECT.md) instructions.

 # Database structure details

 The main idea is that we divide tables into 2 groups: